SouthGreenPlatform/culebrONT/docs/source/WORKFLOWS.rst

 Profiles
 ~~~~~~~~

 Optionally is possible to use Profiles in order to run CulebrONT on HPC cluster.
-Please follow the `recommandations found on the SnakeMake profile github <https://github.com/Snakemake-Profiles/>`_.
+Please follow the `recommendations found on the SnakeMake profile github <https://github.com/Snakemake-Profiles/>`_.

 Here is an example of how to profile a Slurm scheduler using `those recommandations <https://github.com/Snakemake-Profiles/slurm>`_.